 Inclusion = Good

-We’re not punished for not including them, but if we do Google understands our content better and is more likely to list our page if the content of the image is relevant to the search.
-But don’t try to trick them!
+Along with the filename the alt attribute text should describe the content of the image.
+We’re not punished for not including alt text but if we do Google understands our content better and is more likely to list our page if the content of the image is relevant to the search.
+If the image is relevant then it should be easy to include relevant keywords, but don’t try to trick them!

 Off site factors